-The prospect of painting a house can be a daunting one.
+The prospect of painting the interior of your home can be a daunting one.
 Where does one start?
 What colors would look best in the different rooms?
 No wonder that it can seem like such a stress-laden job.
-But there’s another side to painting a house that you should tap into, and that’s sheer excitement and joy.
-There aren’t a lot of home development activities that bring a household together like painting the walls.
+But there’s another side to interior painting that you should tap into, and that’s sheer excitement and joy.
+There aren’t a lot of home improvement activities that bring a household together like painting the walls.
 Even if you’re not doing the actual painting yourself, it’s hard to hold back the rush of giddy anticipation as you watch the colors slowly and beautifully come together.

 In the stress over the technicalities involved, it’s important to not lose sight of all the joy a well done paint job can bring you.
 And as for said technicalities, we have you covered here.
 Here’s a comprehensive look at some of the basics you’ll need to keep in mind when getting your house painted.

 How to Select the Right Paint and Colors

 Paints and Sheens

 While most people put in a lot of trouble to consider their color options, they generally don’t put in a similar effort in another equally important choice: the kind of paint to use.
 There are many different kinds of paints, and they differ in terms of their sheens as well as whether they are oil based or latex based.
 What base you choose very much depends on the type of surface you’ll be applying it on.
 Oil based paint is often used to prime wood moldings and trim, since it will seal any knots and stains from the wood.
 On the other hand, latex based paint is a lot more versatile — thanks to the ease with which it can be cleaned up as well as its longer durability.
 This is why it is more commonly used in most household uses and to paint walls.
 Latex paint is also a lot more resistant to fading, and it doesn’t easily blister away.
 If you want the best of both worlds with your trim, try using an oil based paint as a primer, and then using a latex paint as the top coat.